leyfall/odin-rs_projects/DAYS.md

 Putting all of the stuffs I'll learn for everyday.

-studying everyday till i learn all the foundamental.
+studying everyday till I ~~learn all the foundamental~~ somebody ask me "Hey can I use that?" or "Let me pay/play that"

 Day 1 (12.18.25):